This post contains affiliate links, clearly marked with *. If you click through and make a purchase, I will earn a small commission.

 A sense of history

-A subscription to an organisation such as English Heritage makes a lovely present for those who like to get out and about.
-A membership will give free entry to over 400 historic places throughout the UK.
+A subscription to an organisation such as English Heritage, the RHS or the National Trust makes a lovely present for those who like to get out and about.
+A membership to such organisations will give free entry to historic places and beautiful gardens throughout the UK.
 It saves a lot of money on individual entrance fees.

-If you know of a household with a lot of gadgets, how about a Duracell 45 Minute Charger* with some rechargeable batteries?
+If you know of a household with a lot of gadgets, how about a battery charger* with some rechargeable batteries?
 These are a win-win, both for the recipient’s wallet and the environment.

 I love a glass of fizz or wine but won’t drink the whole bottle (well, not usually, anyway…).
 A wine saver like Vacu Vin one* will keep the contents of the bottle fresh and fizzy and prevent expensive waste.